Special court Hanover

 Paper label that was attached to radios ("Volksempfängern") in the Third Reich.
 It warns the population against listening to so-called "enemy stations".
 Author unknown.
 Wikimedia Commons

-Legal protection of the Nazi regime
+Legal system protects the Nazi regime

-Before the start of the war, cases punished under the Reichstag Fire Decree [ReichstagsbrandVO] and Malicious Practices Act [Heimtückegesetz] dominate.
-It was not always the political left that was targeted.
-With the transition to open military armament, proceedings against members of the “Jehovah’s Witnesses” (“International Bible Students Association”) for violations of the ban on organisation and activity issued in June 1933 began to increase in 1936.
-For “Jehovah’s Witnesses” consistently and with great courage refuse not only military service but also barracks construction and activities in the armaments industry.
-In the first half of 1937, the special court in Hanover imposes sentences of up to two years in prison on a total of 98 members of the “Jehovah’s Witnesses”.
+Before the start of the war, cases punished under the “Reichstag Fire Decree” and “Perfidy Decree” predominate.
+And it is not always the political left that is targeted.
+From 1936 onwards, the transition to overt military rearmament leads to an increase in the number of prosecutions against members of the Jehovah’s Witnesses (“International Bible Students Association”) for violating the ban on the organisation and its activities, which was enacted in June 1933.
+This is because “Jehovah’s Witnesses” resolutely and with great courage refuse not only military service, but also to build barracks or to work in the armaments industry.
+In the first half of 1937, the special court in Hanover hands down prison sentences of up to two years each against a total of 98 members of the “Jehovah’s Witnesses”.

-Immediately after the start of the war, numerous decrees are issued “to protect the inner front”, the violation of which leads directly to a special court.
-In order to maintain propaganda sovereignty, the Nazi regime makes listening to enemy radio stations punishable by severe penalties (“RundfunkVO”).
-In unpleasant memory of the hunger strikes in the First World War, a War Economy Ordinance [KriegswirtschaftsVO] regulates the all-round state control of economic life and the rationing of goods; offences such as failing to declare goods, black slaughter, forging ration coupons such as food stamps can lead to heavy prison sentences and even the death penalty.
-The same applies to previously minor offences such as simple theft if they were “committed by taking advantage of the special circumstances of the war”, i.e. during bomb alerts (“blackout crime”) or as a false grab in burning houses or ruins (“looting”).
-Here, the “Ordinance against pests of the people” [VolksschädlingsVO] is regularly applied.
+Directly as the war begins, numerous decrees are enacted “to safeguard home front security”, violation of which leads directly to trial in a special court.
+To ensure its propaganda maintains control, the Nazi regime makes eavesdropping on enemy broadcasters punishable by severe measures (Broadcasting Decree).
+Evoking a grim reminiscence of the hunger strikes in the First World War, a “War Economy Decree” regulates state control of economic life on all levels and the rationing of goods; offences such as failure to declare commodities, illicit slaughtering of animals, forging ration coupons such as food stamps, can all result in heavy prison sentences and even the death penalty.
+The same goes for previously minor offences such as petty theft if they were “committed by taking advantage of the special circumstances of the war”, i.e. during bomb alerts (“blackout crime”) or as a misdemeanour committed in burning houses or ruins (“looting”).
+The “Decree on Antisocial Parasites” is regularly invoked for this purpose.

 Additional online information